 The definition of 'product' in the Regulations covers goods, services, digital content, immovable property and rights or obligations.

 Pricing practices guidance is available for traders on what is considered to be good practice when giving information to consumers about prices.
 There is no legal requirement for traders to comply with the guide, but it takes their legal obligations into account.
 Whilst the guide is aimed at traders, you may wish to check out how a trader ought to price goods and services for you.
 The guide does not specifically refer to the pricing of digital content but the general recommendations will apply.
-A copy of the Pricing Practices Guide (opens in a new window) is available on the GOV.UK website.
+Guidance for Traders on Pricing Practices is available within the 'Providing price information' guide on the Business Companion website.

 The Price Marking Order 2004 requires traders to display the selling price of goods to you and includes sales by electronic means, except: